richarcgh/nuthertest/README.md

-# hello-world
+# nuthertest
-This is a repository I am creating to learn how to use Github
+This is another repository I am creating to learn how to use Github

-This is Chris.
-I am writing about myself so that I can create new edits for this branch.
-I want to understand GitHub, and how to use it, talk about it and plan for it in our journey towards DevSecOps.
+I was trying to understand, and remember how to edit a file once it is in GitHub.
+This will take a little getting used to for me.

+I need to learn how to edit the code in GitHub so that I can add formatting.